hynek/structlog/docs/thread-local.rst

    ---David Reid

 The behavior of copying itself, adding new values, and returning the result is useful for applications that keep somehow their own context using classes or closures.
-Twisted is a :ref:`fine example <twisted-example>` for that.
+Twisted is a `fine example <twisted-example>` for that.
 Another possible approach is passing wrapped loggers around or log only within your view where you gather errors and events using return codes and exceptions.
 If you are willing to do that, you should stick to it because `immutable state <https://en.wikipedia.org/wiki/Immutable_object>`_ is a very good thing\ [*]_.
 Sooner or later, global state and mutable data lead to unpleasant surprises.

 However, in the case of conventional web development, we realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
-And since it's more important that people actually *use* ``structlog`` than to be pure and snobby, ``structlog`` contains a couple of mechanisms to help here.
+And since it's more important that people actually *use* ``structlog`` than to be pure and snobby, ``structlog`` contains ships with the `structlog.threadlocal` module and a couple of mechanisms to help here.

 The ``merge_threadlocal`` Processor
 -----------------------------------

-``structlog`` provides a simple set of functions that allow explicitly binding certain fields to a global (thread-local) context.
+``structlog`` provides a simple set of functions that allow explicitly binding certain fields to a global (thread-local) context and merge them later using a processor into the event dict.
-These functions are :func:`structlog.threadlocal.merge_threadlocal`, :func:`structlog.threadlocal.clear_threadlocal`, and :func:`structlog.threadlocal.bind_threadlocal`.

 The general flow of using these functions is:

-- Use :func:`structlog.configure` with :func:`structlog.threadlocal.merge_threadlocal` as your first processor.
+- Use `structlog.configure` with `structlog.threadlocal.merge_threadlocal` as your first processor.
-- Call :func:`structlog.threadlocal.clear_threadlocal` at the beginning of your request handler (or whenever you want to reset the thread-local context).
+- Call `structlog.threadlocal.clear_threadlocal` at the beginning of your request handler (or whenever you want to reset the thread-local context).
-- Call :func:`structlog.threadlocal.bind_threadlocal` as an alternative to :func:`structlog.BoundLogger.bind` when you want to bind a particular variable to the thread-local context.
+- Call `structlog.threadlocal.bind_threadlocal` as an alternative to your bound logger's ``bind()`` when you want to bind a particular variable to the thread-local context.
 - Use ``structlog`` as normal.
-  Loggers act as the always do, but the :func:`structlog.threadlocal.merge_threadlocal` processor ensures that any thread-local binds get included in all of your log messages.
+  Loggers act as they always do, but the `structlog.threadlocal.merge_threadlocal` processor ensures that any thread-local binds get included in all of your log messages.

 .. doctest::